We-Are-Limeleaf/Documents/Legal/Operating Agreement - Limeleaf Worker Cooperative.md

 ## 3.2 MEMBERSHIP QUALIFICATIONS

-A natural person may become a Member of this Company by:
+A natural person may become a Member of the Company by:

+- Being one of the three founders; OR
+- Possessing legal ability to work long-term in the United States;
 - Working twelve (12) months for the Company (the "Candidacy Period");
-- Being voted in, as set forth in Section 3.3, by the existing Members following the Candidacy Period; and
+- Being voted in, as set forth in Section 3.3, by the existing Members following the Candidacy Period;
-- Receiving a copy of the Company’s Articles of Organization and a receipt.
+- Receiving a copy of the Company’s Articles of Organization and a receipt; and
 - Signing a copy of this Operating Agreement.

 There is no "buy-in" required to become a Member.